wmhilton-stoplight/platform-docs/docs/4.-developer-experience/a.overview.md

 ### Make your APIs discoverable

 Well, if the right people can't find your API documentation easily, there's not much use of having a fantastic developer experience.
-For internal APIs, you should use the Explorer to allow your internal users to find, analyze, and search your APIs.
-Star the important ones to make them easily accessible.
+You can use project visbility settings to create internal, public and private documentation.

-For your External APIs to be discoverable, [create a Hub](c.creating-a-hub.md).
+To make your APIs discoverable get started [here].(../1.-quickstarts/share-documentation-quickstart.md).